 We're just getting started, but things are already up and rolling.
-Follow along as we embark on crowdfunding our first product together.
+Follow along as we embark on launching our first product.

 We design hands first.